phongcao/vsts-extension-retrospectives/CONTRIBUTING.md

 The Retrospectives Extension can be built, developed and tested in several development environments.
 This section highlights three of the primary environments in order of relevance.

+All of the development prequisites, such as [NodeJS](https://nodejs.org/en/download/) and [Webpack](https://webpack.js.org/) are listed in the [Dockerfile](.devcontainer/Dockerfile).
+This file can be opened in a text editor and the install commands can be used to configure the prequisites outside of a [dev container](#dev-containers).

 ### Dev Containers

 #### Prerequisities

 1. Install the latest version of [Visual Studio Code](https://code.visualstudio.com/).

 2. Install the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension for
 Visual Studio Code.

 3. Install the
 [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for Visual Studio Code.

 4. Check out this repository and open the parent folder in Visual Studio Code.

 5. Follow the steps outlined in the [Build](#build) section to build, test, and deploy development versions of the extension.

 ---